John 20:24-29 · John · Updated April 25, 2026

 Summary

-Eight days later, the disciples were gathered again, this time with Thomas among them.
+Eight days later, the disciples gathered again, this time with Thomas among them.
 Despite the doors being shut, Jesus appeared in their midst and greeted them with peace (John 20:26).
 Jesus then addressed Thomas directly, inviting him to touch his wounds and encouraging him to believe rather than doubt (John 20:27).
 Thomas responded by acknowledging Jesus as "My Lord and my God" (John 20:28).

 Chiastic structure